 The Best Stops on Going to the Sun Road

-If you get a map from the Visitor Center, you’ll likely find 29 marked stops on the Going to the Sun Road.
+If you get a map from one of the visitor centers, you’ll likely find 29 marked stops on the Going to the Sun Road.
 While I do plan to talk about the highlights, it’s important to note that I won’t have as many as the National Park Service.
 There’s a good reason for that and that is that I am skipping most campgrounds (Apgar, Sprague Creek, and St. Mary Campgrounds will not make my list).
 I’m also skipping two visitor centers—the Apgar and St. Mary— that mark each end of Going to the Sun Road.

 Additionally, I’m skipping two tunnels.
 The West Tunnel and East Tunnel exist and are impressive to think about in terms of engineering, but I found them to not be worthy stops themselves.
 Honestly, it really just helped to give a a reference point to where you were on Going to the Sun Road.